OskarMikko/OskarMikko/content/posts/2023-11-21-regression-tree/index2.md

 # Decision trees

-- The goal is to classify or predict an outcome based on a set of predictors.
+- The goal is to classify an outcome based on a set of predictors.

 ```r